Keeping you safe – anti-social behaviour

 • Carry out the noisiest tasks in the middle of the day – if you have to start early, do quieter jobs first.

-• Keep tools well maintained and use lower or quieter settings on power tools where you can.
+•Use lower or quieter settings on power tools where you can.
 Wherever possible use hand tools.

 Loud music